 Whether you petition and apply for a K1 fiancée or fiancé visa, an IR1 visa or CR1 visa for Spouse immigration to the USA, you should be aware of possible complications.
 Many factors may result in substantial delays in processing times or lead to a denial of your petition or visa application, if not adequately addressed from the beginning.
 Issues that may complicate the immigration process include, but are not limited to:

-To learn more about potential complications, how we minimize their impact and whether you are likely to be able to obtain a fiance(e) or spouse visa on behalf of a foreign national, contact our immigration specialistsfor a free consultation and professional visa eligibility assessment.
-Contact us now.
+To learn more about potential complications, how we minimize their impact and whether you are likely to be able to obtain a fiancée, fiancé or spouse visa on behalf of a foreign national, contact our immigration specialists for a free consultation and professional visa eligibility assessment.